Filovent yacht charter agency

 Upper Deck - Double Cabin - Cat A

-Cabins with large windows opening to the top.
+Cabins with French balconies and large sliding panoramic windows.
 Premium location cabins.

 NB: The photos, information and visuals presented are not contractually binding.
 The indicated itinerary and program may be modified without prior notice for technical reasons (decision of the captain).